Sculpture, 'Forms in Succession #5,' slip-cast and glazed porcelain designed and made by Shigekazu Nagae, Seto, Japan, 2011

 Ref: Aoyama, Wahei, 'Shigekazu Nagae: abstract silhouettes in white porcelain', p.34-38, Crafts Arts International No. 83, 2011

+The sculpture was made by Shigekazu Nagae in Seto, Japan in 2011.
 The object contains two individually cast porcelain sheets in a rectangular shape.
 Each sheet is produced through slip-casting and bisque-firing then they are bonded together by glazing the joints, later attached together in the kiln.
 Artists intentionally utilised curving forms that the kiln naturally produces during the firing process.